anoma/geb/README.md

     Given an [`STLC`][e373] term with a [`TTYPE`][134c] accessor from [`ANN-TERM1`][ac2d] - i.e. including possible [`FUN-TYPE`][8dcc]
-    occurences - re-annotates the term and its subterms with actual [`SUBSTOBJ`][3173] objects.
+    occurrences - re-annotates the term and its subterms with actual [`SUBSTOBJ`][3173] objects.

 <a id="x-28GEB-2ELAMBDA-2EMAIN-3AANNOTATED-TERM-20FUNCTION-29"></a>